wardog1uk/mikro/examples/keybeep.md

 ## Credits

 The original Mikro assembler code is from the book *Introducing Commodore 64 Machine Code* by *Ian Sinclair*.
-This version is slightly refactored and commented for clarity, plus some corrections were made to the SID settings.
+This version is refactored and commented for clarity, plus some corrections were made to the SID settings and a reset call was added.

 ## Code